qiskit-community/qiskit-device-benchmarking/README.md

 # Structure

 At the top level we have notebooks that gives users examples on how to run various benchmarks.
-- [Notebooks](https://github.com/qiskit-community/qiskit-device-benchmarking/notebooks): Jupyter notebooks for running benchmarks
+- [Notebooks](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/notebooks): Jupyter notebooks for running benchmarks

 Under a top level folder `qiskit_device_benchmarking` we have repository code files that can be imported from python:
-- [Utilities](https://github.com/qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/utilities): Benchmarking utility/helper code not found elsewhere in qiskit.
+- [Utilities](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/qiskit_device_benchmarking/utilities): Benchmarking utility/helper code not found elsewhere in qiskit.
 If these prove useful they will be pushed into standard qiskit or qiskit-experiments.
-- [Benchmarking Code](https://github.com/qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/bench_code): General folder for benchmarking code, which may include standalone code and extensions to qiskit-experiments for custom benchmarks.
+- [Benchmarking Code](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/qiskit_device_benchmarking/bench_code): General folder for benchmarking code, which may include standalone code and extensions to qiskit-experiments for custom benchmarks.
-- [Verification](https://github.com/qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/verification): Fast verification code (tbd)
+- [Verification](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/qiskit_device_benchmarking/verification): Fast verification via mirror circuits using a command line program.

 # Paper Code

 For clarity here we provide links from various papers to the code in this repo.
 Not necessarily the exact code used in these manuscripts, but representative of what was run.

 - [Layer Fidelity](https://arxiv.org/abs/2311.05933): David C. McKay, Ian Hincks, Emily J. Pritchett, Malcolm Carroll, Luke C. G. Govia, Seth T. Merkel.
 Benchmarking Quantum Processor Performance at Scale (2023).
-[Code](https://github.com/qiskit-community/qiskit-device-benchmarking/notebooks/layer_fidelity.ipynb)
+[Code](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/notebooks/layer_fidelity.ipynb)
+- [Mirror QV](https://arxiv.org/abs/2303.02108): Mirko Amico, Helena Zhang, Petar Jurcevic, Lev S. Bishop, Paul Nation, Andrew Wack, David C. McKay.
+Defining Standard Strategies for Quantum Benchmarks (2023).
+[Code](https://github.com/qiskit-community/qiskit-device-benchmarking/tree/main/qiskit_device_benchmarking/bench_code/mrb)

 # Installation